Salvage anthropology: Origins of Term

 When the term was coined in the 1960s, it referred mainly to archeological efforts to find cultural information before an area was obliterated by the construction of reservoirs, power plants, or roads, or before land was leveled for irrigation.
 These projects were often conducted under time restrictions, based on when the area was slated for destruction.

-Despite the origins of the term, "salvage anthropology" is most frequently used to describe Euro-American attempts to “preserve” American Indian culture in the 19th and 20th centuries.
+Despite the origins of the term, "salvage anthropology" is most frequently used to describe Euro-American attempts to “preserve” Native American culture in the 19th and 20th centuries.
 While the term "salvage anthropology" did not emerge until later, a widespread belief in the eventual extinction of Indigenous societies drove widespread efforts to document, record, and collect.

 Vanishing Race Theory

-Beginning in the Jacksonian Era, many Americans subscribed to the belief that American Indians were "vanishing".
-Despite the fact that governmental actions, including the forced removal of the Cherokee from Georgia via the Trail of Tears, had much to do with the declining population of American Indians in the Eastern United States, leading American thinkers shifted the causes of “disappearance” to the Indians’ own destiny to give way to whites.
-In addition to the belief that American Indians would physically vanish due to forced migration, disease, and war, Americans also held the belief that Indians would "culturally" vanish through contact with whites and forced assimilation.
-Because of this belief, Euro-Americans took on the responsibility of externally preserving the cultural memory and traditions of American Indians, particularly through collecting tribal objects.
+Beginning in the Jacksonian Era, many Americans subscribed to the belief that Native Americans were "vanishing".
+Despite the fact that governmental actions, including the forced removal of the Cherokee from Georgia via the Trail of Tears, had much to do with the declining population of Native Americans in the Eastern United States, leading American thinkers shifted the causes of “disappearance” to the Indians’ own destiny to give way to whites.
+In addition to the belief that Native Americans would physically vanish due to forced migration, disease, and war, Americans also held the belief that Indians would "culturally" vanish through contact with whites and forced assimilation.
+Because of this belief, Euro-Americans took on the responsibility of externally preserving the cultural memory and traditions of Native Americans, particularly through collecting tribal objects.

 Changing Meanings of Artifacts

-Since American Indians were erroneously thought to be going extinct, white American anthropologists did not trust them to preserve their own traditions within their communities and began an effort in the late nineteenth century to dispossess communities of spiritual and other items, which would be transplanted into museums.
+Since Native Americans were erroneously thought to be going extinct, white American anthropologists did not trust them to preserve their own traditions within their communities and began an effort in the late nineteenth century to dispossess communities of spiritual and other items, which would be transplanted into museums.
 As Euro-Americans removed sacred objects from their communities, they placed spiritual items into an educational context.
 Although the collectors believed they were using these objects to showcase the memory of a “vanishing” people, the objects were taken from actual people, many of whom believed that public display was disrespectful and potentially harmful to viewers.
-Many American Indians also believed that exhibiting sacred objects stripped the items of their spiritual power.
+Many Native Americans also believed that exhibiting sacred objects stripped the items of their spiritual power.
 By creating new meanings for the objects on display, in attempts to externally preserve a culture, anthropologists and collectors diminished the meaning that items held for the people who had created them.